-How the Organic Acids Test might turn things around!
+How the Organic Acids Test might help turn things around!

 I am a hypothyroid patient who discovered in a hard way that there can be more issues going on that need to be addressed, apart from one’s hypothyroid state!